jtheisen/sqlizer/readme.md

 although it is really a `SqlElement` and not a `SqlSet`.
 It can still be used with proper type inference as long as the type is an array type.

-On proper `SqlSet`s, however, we the fluent methods mentioned earlier, which are of course missing in `SqlElement`.
-It would be possible to insert them at runtime for only those `SqlElement`s that are in fact sets, but there's no way to express that in TypeScript's type system.
+On proper `SqlSet`s, however, we have the fluent methods mentioned earlier, which are of course missing in `SqlElement`.
+It would be possible to insert them at runtime for only those `SqlElement`s that are in fact sets, but there's no way to express that in TypeScript's type system (yet).

-We certainly don't want all the fluent methods on *all* elements as normal, non-set elements have all the user-defined model properties the fluent methods could collide with.
+We certainly don't want all the fluent methods on *all* elements: normal, non-set elements have all the user-defined model properties the fluent methods could collide with.

 LINQ gets around this with [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods),